DRIVERS: WATCH OUT FOR DEER THIS FALL

-In Erie County during 2017, 2018, and 2019 deer were involved in an average of almost 260 crashes per year.
-“Crash reports historically show an abrupt increase deer-vehicle crashes during October, November, and December,” he said.
-“Almost half of deer-related crashes happen during these three months.”
+In Erie County during 2019, 2020, and 2021 deer were involved in an average of 286 crashes each year.
+“There is a sharp increase deer-vehicle crashes during October, November, and December,” he said.
+“Around half of local deer-related collisions happen during these three months.”

 - Highest-risk periods are from sunset to midnight followed by the hours shortly before and after sunrise.

 - If you see one deer on or near a roadway, expect that others may follow.
 Slow down and be alert.

 - After dark, use high-beams when there is no opposing traffic.
 The high beams will illuminate the eyes of deer on or near a roadway and provide greater motorist reaction time.
 But don't rely solely on high-beams or deer whistles to deter such collisions.